 But a good job spec is so much more than that.

-- Try to include key responsibilities in the job description to give a good idea for what the role involves, as well as giving a feel for who they’d be working with and what success looks like.
+Try to include key responsibilities in the job description to give a good idea of what the role involves, as well as give a feel for who they’d be working with and what success looks like.